 How Should I Evaluate My Options?

-This is a basic overview of a few different home aligner options, but choosing one company over another is a multifaceted decision.
+This is a basic overview of a few different clear aligner options with similarities to SmileDirectClub, but choosing one company over another is a multifaceted decision.
 It’s important to avoid focusing too much on just one aspect of a particular company, like price or treatment time.
 When evaluating your options, we recommend researching and considering all the following categories:

 - Affordability: If you’re on a budget or just a habitual bargain hunter, low costs might be your priority.
 This isn’t just the initial cost that you find on a company’s homepage.
 You should also consider their financing options, payment plans, and what items the sticker price includes.